abdessalemmami/Facial-Expressions-Recognition/README.md

-# Facial Expression Recognition using Deep Learning
+# Facial Expressions Recognition using Deep Learning

 Facial expressions are used by humans to convey various types of meaning like emotional states, feelings, and behavioral intentions.
 In this project, we work on analyzing humans' emotions through facial expressions.
 We build and train an artificial neural network that can be used to recognize and classify seven basic emotional states from facial expressions images.